 If you have relatively large set of feature files, it's boring to manually bind scenarios to the tests using the scenario decorator.
 Of course with the manual approach you get all the power to be able to additionally parametrize the test, give the test function a nice name, document it, etc, but in the majority of the cases you don't need that.
-Instead you want to bind all scenarios found in the feature folder(s) recursively automatically.
-For this - there's a scenarios helper.
+Instead, you want to bind all the scenarios found in the features folder(s) recursively automatically, by using the scenarios helper.